Run Tests step settings

 M. You can also use the power-of-two equivalents

-The maximum number of cores that the container can use.
-CPU limits are measured in cpu units.
-Fractional requests are allowed: you can specify one hundred millicpu as
+- Limit CPU: The maximum number of cores that the container can use.
+CPU limits are measured in CPU units.
+Fractional requests are allowed.
+For example, you can specify one hundred millicpu as

-Timeout for the step.
-Once the timeout is reached, the step fails and the Pipeline execution continues.
+The timeout limit for the step.
+Once the timeout is reached, the step fails and pipeline execution continues.